The Doctor of Philosophy in Art Education degree is designed for students who want to make a scholarly contribution to

 - With a total of 14 million titles the University of Illinois Library houses the largest collection of any public university in the world.
 The Ricker Library of Architecture and Art has 120,000 titles and 33,00 serials.

 - The Unit for Criticism and Interpretive Theory is a program that promote conversations among a range of departments in the humanities, social sciences, and performing arts by organizing lectures, panel discussions, and conferences, as well as the Modern Critical Theory lecture series.

 - The Krannert Art Museum includes an archive of over 8,000 works of art and rotating exhibitions of traditional and innovative art works.

 - The Spurlock Museum highlights the diversity of cultures around the globe.

-- Illinois is host to the International Congress of Qualitative Inquiry.
-Our students and faculty host a large contingent of art education scholars during their visit for the ICQI.
+- Illinois is host to the International Congress of Qualitative Inquiry, which brings a large contingent of art education scholars to campus.

 - Regular visiting speakers from other institutions including Kevin Tavin, David Darts, Olivia Gude, Luis Camnitzer, Matthew Goulish, Marjorie Manifold, and Stephanie Springgay.

 - Devoted room for Art Education PhD students including carrels for your use.